 In a revelation through Joseph Smith to John Whitmer, the Lord declared, “Behold, I say unto you, that the thing which will be of the most worth unto you will be to declare repentance unto the people, that you may bring souls unto me” (Doctrine and Covenants 15:6).
 Since the early days of the restoration, several hundred thousand missionaries have served throughout the world spreading the good news that the Lord has restored His Church to the earth.

 Today, we have been given the awesome responsibility to bring the world to Christ.
-Nearly 60,000 young men, women, and couples currently serve in nearly every country of the world as full-time missionaries or as service missionaries.
+About 103,000 men, women, and couples currently serve in nearly every country of the world as full-time missionaries or as service missionaries.
 They serve in many ways and in many languages, but all with the desire to fulfill the commandment of the Lord to “teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19-20) and to Love One Another (John 13:34-35) in service to their fellowmen.

 “This life has school beat in a thousand ways—You can’t imagine what a grand experience it is to go into the ‘vineyard’ and put your whole heart and soul to your work and receive inspiration from the ‘Greatest Mind’ in existence.
 You cannot compare it with any other work; it is so far above them all that it would be foolish to try to find a work that would be as beneficial to the human race.
 A person doesn’t know what he is living for until he begins to look on the religious side of life and a mission is the greatest thing in the world to turn your thoughts in that direction.